Georgelingzj/personal-page/README.md

 My current research interest is computer vision, with special emphasis on visual traking and 3D point cloud.
 My ultimate research interests are computer vision and robotic perception with application to make machine understand the real world.

-<font color = red>I am currently looking for 2022 Autumn PhD opportunity related to computer vision or deep learning for vision learning.
-I am open to all kinds of opportunities</font><br>

-Update 2021.9.23: I have a very great idea about image privacy(both research and engineer).

 ### Education
 --------------------------------